Observability does not start with charts. It starts with the question of whether the team can explain degradation before users give up.

 Common mistakes

-- Raw stack traces without operation context or input parameters.
+- Raw stack traces without operation context or input parameters: you see where it broke, but not which request broke.

-- Logging every event without a budget for storage and query latency.
+- Logging every event without a budget for storage and query latency, and the observability bill starts to outrun the bill for the service itself.

 Structured log event example